 When to catch tomorrow’s blood moon eclipse in Boston?

-The total eclipse will end at 6:32 AM tomorrow morning.
 Let’s hope we have clear skies in Boston to see it!

 Viewing the lunar eclipse from a location like your backyard poses no danger to your eyes – unlike a solar eclipse.
 You will not need eclipse glasses, and you’ll be able to see the lunar eclipse for a much more extended period of time than a solar eclipse.